Antrim county football team: History

 Congregation of Christian Brothers member Laurence (Larry) Ennis (1933-2021) served as Antrim manager from 1979 until 1981, leading the team to a Dr McKenna Cup title, defeating Tyrone, Down and Armagh along the way.

 A drawn Ulster SFC semi-final with Derry in 2000 was one of the highlights of Antrim's football at inter-county level, alongside winning the 2008 Tommy Murphy Cup, defeating Wicklow in the final, a reverse of the previous year's final result against the same opponent.
 Antrim reached the 2009 Ulster SFC final, the first Antrim team to do so for 31 years.
 Antrim lost that game to 2008 All-Ireland SFC winner Tyrone.

 Jody Gormley was named Antrim manager ahead of the 2007 All-Ireland SFC, a role he held for two seasons.

 Lenny Harbinson managed the team from 2017 until 2020.
 He was unable to gain promotion from Division 4 of the National Football League and the county exited the Ulster SFC in its first game in each of his three years, though defeated Louth in an away 2019 All-Ireland SFC qualifier.

 In November 2020, Enda McGinley was appointed manager.
 McGinley brought his former Tyrone teammate Stephen O'Neill in as part of his backroom team and Brendan Murphy was appointed as strength and conditioning coach.
 McGinley and his backroom team left at the end of May 2022.

 Less than two months later, Andy McEntee was unexpectedly appointed as McGinley's successor as manager on a three-year term.
+He saw out that term, and then stepped down.